The Story of White Rice in India

 Polished Deception: How British Colonial Milling Stripped India's Rice of Its Nutritional Essence

-During British colonial rule in the 19th century, the introduction of mechanical milling processes transformed India's rice consumption.
-Traditional hand-pounded methods, which preserved the nutrient-rich bran and germ layers, were replaced by techniques that produced polished white rice.
-This shift prioritized taste, shelf life and visual appeal over nutritional value, leading to widespread health issues.
+During British colonial rule in the 19th century, the introduction of mechanical milling processes transformed India's fundamental dietary staple: rice.
+Traditional hand-pounded methods, which painstakingly preserved the nutrient-rich bran and germ layers, were rapidly replaced by industrialized techniques that produced polished white rice.
+This profound shift prioritized taste, shelf life, and visual appeal - the characteristics favored by colonial trade interests - over the holistic nutritional value cherished by traditional practices.

 You can read more in the book Sacred Holistic Health.